Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 Closing

-Next post: a linked list, from struct node to free_list.
+Next: a linked list, from struct node to free_list.

 Glossary